-- 1. The fee for second (or more) Cub Scout from each family attending camps at Camp Buck Run is 10% less - 2.
-This discount also applies to a Cub Scout if they have and older sibling who is attending Camp Conestoga.
+- 1. The fee for two (or more) Cub Scouts from each family attending camp at Camp Buck Run is 10% less - 2.
+This discount also applies to a Cub Scout if they have older siblings who are attending Camp Conestoga.